7ozo/host-full-stack/docs/Infrastructure.md

 - http://velpar-udagram.s3-website-us-east-1.amazonaws.com/

-use the link above to visit the porject
+use the link above to visit the project

 ![diagram](/docs/screenshots/infrastructure.png)